How to improve Mountain Biking endurance? (Guide)

 Biking has a strong addictive quality to it.
 Once you start to like it, you’ll be addicted for life.
 If you’ve just discovered the freeing sensation that biking may provide you and have decided to pedal every day, the issue of whether biking every day is good or harmful may emerge.

-Biking daily is beneficial if done at the appropriate effort level and if your body has sufficient time to recuperate.
-Because of their training and racing intensity, competitive riders require recuperation days, but more leisure riders may continue to ride without taking time off.
+Biking on a daily basis is beneficial if done at the appropriate effort level and if your body has sufficient time to recuperate.
+Because of the intensity of their training and racing, competitive riders require recuperation days, but more leisure riders may continue to ride without taking time off.
+If you ride at a high-intensity level, recovery days might consist of short, leisurely rides to help you recuperate.
+If you find yourself becoming over-exercised, take a break and, if in doubt, contact your doctor to give you the right information and the right directions.

-In addition, we have written a helpful article on how to prepare and what to eat before cycling a long distance, if you want to check it out later.
+In addition, we have written a useful article on how to prepare and what to eat before cycling a long distance, if you want to check it out later.

 Should I breathe through my nose or mouth when cycling?